ismrmrd/ismrmrd/doc/README.rst

    //Use the configuration, e.g.: std::cout << "Number of encoding spaces: " << cfg->encoding().size() << std::endl;

 Again, this is not a requirement for using the ISMRMRD format, the XML can be parsed with numerous other xml parsing libraries.
-The schema file ``schema/ismrmrd.xsd`` gives the user the option of validating the XML header before parsing, which is recommeded to reduce the chance of hard to detect errors in your code due to missing or malformed parameters.
+The schema file ``schema/ismrmrd.xsd`` gives the user the option of validating the XML header before parsing, which is recommended to reduce the chance of hard to detect errors in your code due to missing or malformed parameters.

 Matlab Example Code and Datasets
 --------------------------------